-No shit there he was…. traveling down the highway in Tennessee.
-At 8:45 am Nate was asleep on the couch and Scott was tired but full of coffee and ready for a full day of driving.
+Traveling down the highway in Tennessee, at 8:45 am, Nate was asleep on the couch of the RV (buckled in) and Scott was tired but full of coffee and ready for a full day of driving.

 Scott to Nate, “Wake up.
 Make sure your seat belt is on.
 I’m about to get pulled over.”

 A whole series of events unfolded after that.
 Three more police cars were called to the scene.
 Another dog was brought in.
 It, too, alerted but in a different place.
 It seems the RV has been riddled with drugs at some point in the past.
 Scott and Nate were told to stand outside while a gaggle of officers went through every nook and cranny of the RV for about an hour.
-Meanwhile, Scott had the presence of mind to call me to give me heads up that he was almost positively going to jail.
+Meanwhile, Scott had the presence of mind to call me to give me a heads up that he was almost certainly going to jail.
 He wasn’t sure what would happen to Nate, but I’d likely have to fly down ASAP.

 Up in Maine, I started looking for flights to Nashville.

 Thankfully, while both dogs alerted, no drugs were found (obviously).
 It seems that drug residue may have lingered.
 What kind of drugs?
 Not sure… and honestly I don’t want to know.
 I don’t like drugs.
 I don’t want to have nightmares about bricks of drugs tucked into every corner of The Chief.
 We’re going to have to clean it out – every inch – with Clorox (and when I say “we” I mean “me”).